scienxlab/.github/profile/README.md

-**scien✖️lab** is a microscopic scientific laboratory producing open scientific software.
-It includes some projects migrated out of [Agile Scientific](https://code.agilescientific.com) when it closed in 2022.
+**scien✖️lab** is a microscopic scientific laboratory producing open scientific software.<br />It includes some projects migrated out of [Agile Scientific](https://code.agilescientific.com) when it closed in 2022.

 ## ⚒️ &nbsp; Open tools for scientists & data scientists